Sanctification in Christianity

-Judaism

-In rabbinic Judaism sanctification means sanctifying God's name by works of mercy and martyrdom, while desecration of God's name means committing sin.
-This is based on the Jewish concept of God, whose holiness is pure goodness and is transmissible by sanctifying people and things.

-Christianity

-In the various branches of Christianity sanctification usually refers to a person becoming holy, with the details differing in different branches.
+Teaching by Christian denomination

 Roman Catholicism

 The Catholic Church upholds the doctrine of sanctification, teaching that:

+Saint Paul of the Cross stated that "Prayer, good reading, the frequent reception of the sacraments, with the proper dispositions, and particularly the flight of idleness—these are, believe me, the means of sanctifying yourself."

 According to the Catholic Encyclopedia "sanctity" differs for God, individual, and corporate body.
 For God, it is God's unique absolute moral perfection.
 For the individual, it is a close union with God and the resulting moral perfection.
 It is essentially of God, by a divine gift.
 For a society, it is the ability to produce and secure holiness in its members, who display a real, not merely nominal, holiness.
 The Church's holiness is beyond human power, beyond natural power.

-Sanctity is regulated by established conventional standards.

 Eastern Orthodoxy

 Orthodox Christianity teaches the doctrine of theosis, whereby humans take on divine properties, and in a particular sense, participate in the being of God.
 A key scripture supporting this is 2 Peter 1:4.
 In the 4th century, Athanasius of Alexandria taught that God became Man that man might become God.
 Essentially, man does not become divine, but in Christ can partake of divine nature.
 This Church's version of salvation restores the likeness of God in man.
 One such theme is release from mortality caused by desires of the world.

 Lutheranism

+At the time of the justification of an individual, the Lutheran Churches teach that the process of sanctification commences, which is defined as "the Holy Spirit’s work which follows justification through faith and consists of renewing the believer and bringing forth in him works of renewal."
+In Lutheranism, sanctification has two components, including: "1.)
+The inner renewal of the Holy Spirit in the Christian, and 2.) the living out of that inner renewal in the Christian’s new life of good works."
+The Lutheran Confessions hold that it is "necessary to exhort people to Christian discipline and good works, and to remind them how necessary it is that they exercise themselves in good words as an evidence of their faith and their gratitude toward God".
+For Christians, "good works are necessary fruits of faith in the life of a Christian and that they proceed from a renewed heart that is thankful to God for His mercy and love".
+These good works done by Christians are rewarded by God.
+Those individuals who commit mortal sin "render themselves subject to divine wrath and eternal death unless, turned again, they are reconciled to God through faith."
+The Formula of Concord summarizes salvation in Lutheran Christianity: